-7. The treatment granted under this Article shall not benefit of any treatment, preference or privilege accorded by a Contracting Party pursuant to its obligations as a member of a customs, economic, or monetary union, a common market, a free trade area [CR:, or other form of regional economic integration.]
+7.

 8. The provisions of this Agreement shall not be construed so as to oblige one Contracting Party to extend to the investors of the other Contracting Party or to the investments or returns of such investors, the benefit of any treatment, preference or privilege which may be extended by the Contracting Party by virtue of any international agreement or arrangement relating wholly or mainly to taxation.